-Grammar, composition, literature, and vocabulary are integrated into a oneyear college prep program.
-Grammar focuses on the grammar and mechanics of writing.
+Usage, composition, vocabulary and literature are integrated into a oneyear college prep program.
+Usage focuses on the grammar and mechanics of writing.
 Composition involves the writing process.
 Various types of writing are taught.
 The literature component has textbook selections, as well as longer works.
-Vocabulary is taught both as part of the reading selections and as a separate entity.
+Vocabulary is taught both as part of the reading selections and as well as additional Latin roots.
 Students write and deliver gradeappropriate oral and multimedia presentations.

-English 9 Honors (E1002H)
+Pre-AP English 9 Honors (E1002H)

 English 9 Honors is an accelerated curriculum.
 It involves a more in-depth study of various units than the general curriculum.
 Grammar study focuses on the grammar and mechanics of writing.
 Composition involves the writing process.
 Various types of writing are taught.
 A genre approach is used for literature and longer works, as well as poetry, nonfiction, informational text and short stories, are read.
 Vocabulary is taught both as part of the reading selections and as a separate entity.
 Students write and deliver grade-appropriate oral and multimedia presentations.
-Required Summer Reading: A Raisin in the Sun, Lorraine Hansberry and The Road, Cormac McCarthy
+This course has required Summer Reading.
+Selections will be available before the end of the 2020 school year.